 Some people use the jurisdiction of their offshore corporation as a vanity metric, or they research offshore jurisdictions as a way to seem busy and feel like they’re “working on their business.”

 That couldn’t be any further from the truth (and it’s pretty sad really).

 If you really want to get your business started, you should actually get your business started.
 The legal entity that holds your business isn’t your business; it’s just one of the many start-up details you can knock out quickly if you get the right help.

 Just Get it Done and Get on Down the Road

 In The 7-Day Startup, Dan Norris shows why you should start your business as quickly as possible, ideally in just seven days.
 You’ll learn how to run your business only after you launch, so you should launch as quickly as possible instead of going down all sorts of rabbit holes in the setup process.

 Dan advises founders to spend one of the seven start-up days on the legal structure for your business.
-That’s why I created the Tax-Savvy Expat Entrepreneur online course.
-The course is a complete resource that allows you to determine and create the right legal structure for your business.
+That’s why I created Tax-Savvy Expat: Entrepreneur.
+The course is a complete resource that allows you to create the best legal structure for your business.
 You could easily go through the whole course and get your legal structure up and running in a single day.

-If you’re stuck in the “which offshore jurisdiction is best?” rabbit hole, the Tax-Savvy Expat Entrepreneur course is your ladder to freedom.
-CLICK HERE to read more.
+If you’re stuck in the “which offshore jurisdiction is best?” rabbit hole, Tax-Savvy Expat: Entrepreneur is your ladder to freedom.
+Click here to read more.